tinaba96/devpla2.0/README.md

-# DevPla2.0(2021年12月23日　更新)
+# DevPla2.0(updated 23/12/2021)

 This app is a Platform where people can gather web developers for their developments.
-We call it as Devpla2.0 and this is an updated version of `Devpla` where Laravel is used for Frontend and Backend.
+We call it as Devpla2.0 and this is an updated version of [Devpla](https://github.com/tinaba96/DevPla/tree/devpla) where Laravel is used for Frontend and Backend.
 Devpla2.0 has been developed by using Vue.js for Fronend and Laravel for Backend.

 ## Instructions

-【git　からソースコードをcloneする】
+【clone source from github】
 1. Clone this repository
     ```
     git clone https://github.com/tinaba96/devpla2.0.git
     ```

-【docker 起動するための準備を行う】
+【prepare the docker for staring】
-1. Set your own `.env` file （dockerの.enファイルに環境変数を入れる）
+1. Set your own `.env` file (put environment variables in .env file)

 1. Build the images
     ```